woutergins/satlas/README.md

 * [tqdm](https://github.com/tqdm/tqdm)
 * [numdifftools](http://numdifftools.readthedocs.io/en/latest/)

+Only Python 3.x is supported!
 Parts of the code have been based on other resources; this is signaled in the documentation when this is the case.
 Inspiration has been drawn from the `triangle.py` script, written by Dan Foreman-Mackey et al., for the correlation plot code.

 A detailed documentation of the code can be found [here](http://woutergins.github.io/satlas/).